-Other courses may be added with the approval of the chair of the Economics, Accounting and Business department, or their designated representative.
+- Other courses may be added with the approval of the chair of the Economics, Accounting and Business department, or their designated representative. - Some courses may require pre-requisites.

 Item # Title Credits

 ECN 191 APPLICATIONS OF EXCEL 1

 IN ECONOMICS

 ACC 191 APPLICATIONS OF EXCEL 1

 IN ACCOUNTING

 BAD 191 APPLICATIONS OF EXCEL 1

 IN BUSINESS

 ADMINISTRATION

 ACC 211 ACCOUNTING PRINCIPLES I 3

-ATM 265 ARTS MANAGEMENT AND 3
+ATA 265 ARTS ADMINISTRATION 3

-ORGANIZATIONAL
+AND ORGANIZATIONAL

 STRUCTURE

-BAD 206 BUSINESS 3

-COMMUNICATION

 BAD 330 MANAGEMENT 3

 BAD 340 MARKETING PRINCIPLES 3

 CSC 208 DATA FOR BUSINESS 3

 ECN 201 MICROECONOMIC 3

 PRINCIPLES

 ECN 300 DESCRIPTIVE AND 4

 INFERENTIAL STATISTICS

-FIN 200 PERSONAL FINANCE
+FIN 200 PERSONAL FINANCE 3-4

 POL 303 SOCIAL STATISTICS 4

 THR 120 PUBLIC SPEAKING 3

+Sub-Total Credits 6

 Total credits: 11